ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 **For Linux**

-It's easy to install opam is with your system's package manager on Linux (e.g., `apt-get install opam` or similar).
+It's easy to install opam with your system's package manager on Linux (e.g., `apt-get install opam` or similar).
 [Details of all installation methods.](https://opam.ocaml.org/doc/Install.html)